mineadmin/doc-v3/docs/en/guide/start/deployment.md

 php bin/hyperf.php start
 ```

-This will start the application successfully.
+The service will start successfully.

-By default, the application does not provide a daemon option.
-We recommend using third-party applications like [supervisord](http://www.supervisord.org/) to keep the application running persistently.
-For more information, refer to the [Hyperf documentation](https://hyperf.wiki).
+By default, the application does not support daemon processes.
+We recommend using third-party tools like [supervisord](http://www.supervisord.org/) to ensure the application runs persistently.
+For usage, refer to the [Hyperf Documentation](https://hyperf.wiki).

-#### Container Deployment (Recommended)
+#### Containerized Deployment (Recommended)

-If you want to deploy the application as a container service, you can use the Dockerfile provided in the project.
+If you prefer deploying the application as a containerized service, you can use the project's Dockerfile.
 The process is straightforward.

-First, ensure that [Docker](https://www.docker.com/) is installed on the server.
+First, ensure Docker is installed on your server.
 Then, navigate to your project directory:

 ```shell
 cd yourProject